 The Proteus 2 was released in 1990 at Summer NAMM in Chicago.
 It was the first time high quality orchestral samples could be bought in a sub $2000 module.
 Previously an expensive sampler was needed.
 The new module contained 32 voices of multi-timbral samples, coupled to a basic synthesizer sound architecture.
-The sounds for the Proteus 2 came directly from the EIII library and include a wide range of strings, brass, wind and orchestral percussion.
-The Proteus 2 sound is very distinctive and it has been used on lots of records in the early 1990’s.
-It still remains a cheap means of getting an Orchestra into your music.
+The sounds for the Proteus 2 originated from the Emulator III library and include a wide range of strings, brass, wind and orchestral percussion.
+The Proteus 2 sound is very distinctive and it has been used on numerous records in the early 1990’s.
+It still remains a great collection of classic orchestral sounds compatible with most vst software synthesizers.